A guide to understanding HOAs

 Know what you’re paying for

-Buying a home that’s part of an HOA comes with additional monthly or annual fees that can fall anywhere between $100 to $1000 per month, depending on factors such as:
+Buying a home that’s part of an HOA comes with additional monthly or annual fees that can fall anywhere between $100 to $1000 per month, depending on factors such as:-

-1. Services and amenities available
+- Services and amenities available

-1. The type of home or property you want to buy
+- The type of home or property you want to buy

-1. The HOA’s history
+- The HOA’s history

 Study an HOA’s rules and regulations

 Every HOA has its own unique set of covenants, conditions, and restrictions (CC&Rs), and it’s extremely important to think whether you can live with these.
 CC&Rs are often available online at the HOA’s website, but in case they aren’t available, you can ask our HOA team at Berkshire Hathaway HomeServices Caliber Realty to acquire them for you.
+When studying a HOA’s CC&Rs, make sure to be mindful of the following:- Construction and landscaping restrictions: These can range from general provisions on landscaping and environmentally friendly gardening practices to specific regulations on the types of vehicles allowed to be parked on the street and how high fences can be.